krishbandaru/krish-public/README.md

 ## SpotifyPlaybackController.py
 Simple script to control Spotify playback.
 Requires setting up a dev account and creating a dev app to obtain client_id and client_secret.
 Store those in a .env file.

+## Spotify.py
+Reusable class to connect to and manipulate your Spotify account.

+## TestSpotifyClass.py
+Simple use case for the Spotify.py class.